TheMarlboroMan/dfw-jumpstart/README.md

 - Begin consuming loop time:
 	- Loop the input (now there are events... this is actually sdl_input::loop).
 	- Loop the state. (this is the main loop of your state).
-	- Audio queue.
+	- Process message queue.
 	- Evaluate possible state change.
 Break out of this loop if needed.
+	-
+- Postloop of your state.
 - If change state
 	- Confirm state change.
 - If not change state
-	- Postloop of your state.
+	- Do fps loop init.
 	- Draw state.
+	- Update screen.
+	- Do fps loop end.

 Thus: